Romy Gill’s new cookbook is more like a diary of her travels around Kashmir

 “Even if you’re in India, you don’t necessarily know everything about India, Indian food and Indian people,” she adds.

-Growing up in West Bengal to Punjabi parents, Gill – who is based in the UK and a regular face on TV shows like Steph’s Packed Lunch and James Martin’s Saturday Morning – admits she “disliked cooking” as a child.
+Growing up in West Bengal to Punjabi parents, Gill – who is based in the UK and a regular face on TV shows such as Steph’s Packed Lunch and James Martin’s Saturday Morning – admits she “disliked cooking” as a child.
 But she “loved eating”, and says with a laugh: “I would go to my neighbours’ house and say, ‘My mum hasn’t fed me!’ – when they knew she fed me.
 I would eat their food and then go to my friend’s house” – and the cycle would continue.

-Gill recognises her family was somewhat unique, because her father cooked alongside her mother.
+Gill recognises her family was somewhat unusual, because her father cooked alongside her mother.
 “He found his sanity in cooking, he found sanity in helping my mum,” says Gill, remembering how they would make pickles together.

 “They would have bickering fights together,” she adds – but she fondly remembers “the love and the passion they had to cook”, and her dad has been “such a huge influence” on her.

-Now though, Gill is looking outside of her family for her second cookbook, On The Himalayan Trail: Recipes And Stories From Kashmir To Ladakh.
+Now though, Gill is looking outside her family for her second cookbook, On The Himalayan Trail: Recipes and Stories from Kashmir to Ladakh.

 As the northernmost state in India, Gill describes Kashmiri cuisine as having “so many influences” – from central Asia, Persia, Britain and beyond.
-It’s particularly known for the “wazwan”, a Kashmiri banquet that is steeped in tradition.
+It’s particularly known for the wazwan, a Kashmiri banquet that is steeped in tradition.
 Gill says she was “fascinated by the wazwan”, likening it to the “nose to tail” movement, because chefs “use each and every part of the animal, and make beautiful things with it”.

 “They’ll bring out lots of different dishes, and you share it,” she adds of what would happen at a wazwan – making it the best way to get a full picture of food in the area.